winnfsd/vagrant-winnfsd/README.md

 # Vagrant WinNFSd

-Manage and adds support for NFS on windows.
+Manage and adds support for NFS on Windows.

 ## Supported Platforms

 As of version 1.0.6 or later Vagrant 1.5 is required.
-For vagrant 1.4 please use the plugin version 1.0.5 or lower.
+For Vagrant 1.4 please use the plugin version 1.0.5 or lower.

 Supported guests: